Occurring in 99 per cent of domestic violence cases, economic abuse can affect clients of all backgrounds

 Consider Combining it

-Save on fees, reduce your paperwork, keep track of your hard earned money, grow your retirement fund.
-But seek professional financial advice first to make sure combining is beneficial for you.
+So, you want to save on fees, reduce your paperwork, keep track of your hard earned money, and grow your retirement fund?
+But, ensure you seek professional financial advice first to make sure combining is beneficial for you.
+However, there may be some drawbacks to combining if your health has changed and you have insurances in your existing fund.
+Your Advisers at Wealth Planning Partners can assist with advice on combining superannuation funds.

 Ask your financial adviser

-Many websites offer to help find and combine your super.
+Many websites offer to help find and combine your super, including MyGov.
 It is quick, easy and free.
-You can ask your financial adviser for help, check with your known superannuation provider or the Australian Tax Office.
+You can ask your financial adviser for help; check with your existing superannuation provider or the Australian Tax Office.
+If you want to do a bit of research yourself, check out the ASIC MoneySmart website too.